Run some ActivityPub tests with a Mastodon partner node and your application in the cloud (future)

 • Your application runs at a public DNS hostname and with an official TLS certificate.
 This could be because you have it installed on some server that’s accessible for the internet, or you tunnel a public DNS name to localhost.

-• You (perhaps temporarily) run an UBOS Server that is also publicly accessible.
+• You (perhaps temporarily) run a server with UBOS Gears that is also publicly accessible.
 Setting this up takes only a few minutes by clicking through the Amazon EC2 wizard that is described and linked to from here.

-• Set up a an official DNS hostname for that UBOS Server and make sure you wait long enough for DNS information to propagate.
+• Set up a an official DNS hostname for that server and make sure you wait long enough for DNS information to propagate.

 Create a TestPlan that uses your Constellation